 What can I expect from counseling?

-Although counselors may differ somewhat in their approaches, there are certain similarities which characterize the helping relationship.
+Although counselors may differ somewhat in their approaches, there are certain similarities that characterize the helping relationship.
 In the beginning stage of counseling, your counselor will ask you about your concerns to gain a deeper understanding of you and your life situations.
 As counseling proceeds, trust between you and your counselor builds and a working partnership is developed.
 Using a variety of approaches, your counselor will work with you to explore your feelings, make your own decisions, and resolve your concerns.
 As you gain an understanding of yourself and your feelings, your counselor will work with you to develop and improve your life skills.
-It should be noted that as you work to resolve your concerns, your stress level may increase temporarily and affect your schoolwork, work or relationships.
+It should be noted that as you work to resolve your concerns, your stress level may increase temporarily and affect your schoolwork, work, or relationships.

 What rights do I have if I come to counseling?